magento/devdocs/guides/v2.0/cloud/live/stage-prod-migrate.md

 If you encounter errors or need to make changes, complete those updates on your local.
 Push the code changes to the Integration environment.
 Deploy the updated `master` branch again.
 See instructions in the [previous step]({{ page.baseurl }}cloud/live/stage-prod-migrate.html).

-## Deploy to Staging and Production {#code}
+## Deploy code to Staging and Production {#code}
+You can also use the [Project Web Interface](#interface) or [SSH and CLI commands](#ssh) to deploy your code to Staging and Production.

+### Deploy code with the Project Web Interface {#interface}
 The Project Web Interface provides full features to create, manage, and deploy code branches in your Integration, Staging, and Production environments for Starter and Pro plans.
-You can also use SSH and CLI commands to complete these process.
-Previously for Pro plans, you could only use SSH and CLI commands for Staging and Production.

-For Pro projects created **after October 23, 2017**, deploy the Integration `master` branch you created to Staging and Production.
+For Pro projects created **after October 23, 2017** or [updated]({{ page.baseurl }}cloud/trouble/pro-env-management.html), deploy the Integration `master` branch you created to Staging and Production:

 1. [Log in](https://accounts.magento.cloud) to your project.
 2. Select the Integration branch.